Skip to main content

 A simplified view of how a compliance registration might look in Compact:

-// Simplified conceptual Compact contract
+// Simplified conceptual smart contracts

 contract ComplianceRegistry {